 - I have strong female friends who are incredibly supportive and when we’re together, we work to bring each other higher instead of bringing others down.

-- I have an amazing husband and best friend and we work together to be a team (also, I can’t remember the last time I vacuumed or mopped our house, thank to him).
+- I have an amazing husband and best friend and we work together to be a team (also, I can’t remember the last time I vacuumed or mopped our house, thanks to him).

 - I’m a part of the best ever community of food bloggers, many of who happen to be women and most of who are super supportive and positive and help me push myself to be better.

-Because these banana split cookies had a banana base, these cookies were light and chewy with the perfect touch of sweetness.
-I also mixed freeze-dried strawberries into the batter because what’s a banana split without some strawberries?
-Also, I’m pretty sure the fact that they were made with fruit makes eating 10 of them more acceptable.
+Because these banana split cookies had a banana base, these cookies are light and chewy with the perfect touch of sweetness.
+Also, I’m pretty sure the fact that they are made with fruit makes eating 10 of them more acceptable.
+Please just let me believe that, OK?

 I hope you all had a fabulous day and surrounded yourself with good people and good food.